Pádraig

 About Me

 I grew up in Indiana building rockets and hacking electronics.
-At Cornell University, I focused on designing, building, and the testing avionics and GNC subsystems of multiple spacecraft.
-I also ran the Cornell Maker Lab, an excellent resource for student prototype development.
-I was a PhD student at CU Boulder, where I got my master's degree in the Entry systems Design Lab under Robert D. Braun on developing algorithms for landing rockets.
+At Cornell University, I focused on designing, building, and testing avionics and GNC subsystems of multiple spacecraft.
+I also ran the Cornell Maker Lab — a hands-on resource for student prototype development.
+I was a PhD student at CU Boulder, where I earned my master's degree in the Entry Systems Design Lab under Robert D. Braun, developing algorithms for powered descent guidance and rocket landing.

 Education

-Working in the Entry systems Design Laboratory under Dr. Braun.
-I worked on online optimization solutions to the powered descent guidance problem.
+Entry Systems Design Laboratory under Dr. Robert D. Braun.
+Research on online optimization algorithms for powered descent guidance.

 Cornell University